History

 Harvey Cedars Hotel: Samuel Perrine & Isaac Jennings

-Captain Isaac Jennings was in charge of the Harvey Cedars Hotel by 1881, sometime after Captain Perrine passed away.
-It was nearly self-sufficient as the property had fruit trees, gardens, animals, and an abundance of seafood from local waters.
+Captain Isaac Jennings, the first mayor of Harvey Cedars, was in charge of the Harvey Cedars Hotel by 1881, sometime after Perrine passed away.
+It was nearly self-sufficient with fruit trees, gardens, animals, and an abundance of seafood from local waters.

-By 1886, Jennings, the first mayor of Harvey Cedars, had passed away, and Harvey Cedars Beach Company owned the hotel and 200 acres of land.
-The Tuckerton Railroad's expansion onto Long Beach Island generated hope for the Harvey Cedars Hotelthe rail line ran almost the entire length of the island.
+By 1886, Jennings had passed away and Harvey Cedars Beach Company owned the hotel and 200 acres of land.
+The Tuckerton Railroad's expansion onto Long Beach Island generated new hope for the hotel—the rail line ran almost the entire length of the island.

 1886-1914